Medicare RAC Audits Are Spreading in 2016

 More to come…

-Posted on January 13, 2016, in Alleged Overpayment, Audits, CMS, CMS Proposal, CPT Codes, Doctors, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, Knicole Emanuel, Medicaid Attorney, Medicare, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, Office of Medicare Hearings and Appeals, Physicians, Post-Payment Reviews, Program Integrity, RAC, RAC Audits, Regulatory Audits and tagged Medicare, Medicare Advantage, Medicare Appeals, Medicare Attorney, Medicare Audits, Medicare Part A, Medicare Part B, Medicare Parts A, RAC, RAC Audit, RAC Audits, RAC Harassment, Recovery Audit Contractor.
+Posted on January 13, 2016, in Alleged Overpayment, CMS, CMS Proposal, CPT Codes, Doctors, Extrapolations, Federal Government, Federal Law, Health Care Providers and Services, Knicole Emanuel, Medicaid Attorney, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, Office of Medicare Hearings and Appeals, Physicians, Post-Payment Reviews, Program Integrity, RAC, RAC Audits, Regulatory Audits and tagged Medicare, Medicare Advantage, Medicare Appeals, Medicare Attorney, Medicare Audits, Medicare Part A, Medicare Part B, Medicare Parts A, RAC, RAC Audit, RAC Audits, RAC Harassment, Recovery Audit Contractor.
 Bookmark the permalink.
 1 Comment.